-Ciara O'Hara is an Irish visual artist based in Sligo.
+Ciara O'Hara is an Irish visual artist based in Co.
+Mayo.
 She graduated in 2006 with a BA (hons) in Fine Art Printmaking and Art History from National College of Art and Design, Dublin; she also has a MA in Cultural Policy and Arts Management from University College Dublin.
-Most recently Ciara exhibited in a three-person solo Equinox at Graphic Studio Gallery in March this year.
+Most recently Ciara exhibited in a three-person solo Equinox at Graphic Studio Gallery in March 2017.
 Her solo exhibitions include Place, 2016, Farnham Maltings, Surrey; Diverging Streams, 2015, Custom House Studios, Mayo; and Nowhere Here, Somewhere There, 2012, Talbot Gallery, Dublin.
 Ciara has also exhibited in galleries such as RHA, the Cross, Galway Arts Centre, Dunamaise Arts Centre, Red Hot Press and Draíocht.
 She has taken part in three artist residencies in Iceland in 2009 and 2012.
 Her work is part of the Office of Public Works, University College Dublin, Town of Skagastrond, Iceland and several private collections.
-She is a past member of Graphic Studio Dublin and was a member of the steering committee of Badger Press print studio in Hampshire, England up until September this year.
+She is a past member of Graphic Studio Dublin and was a member of the steering committee of Badger Press print studio in Hampshire, England.